anristepanian/Build-a-Data-Mart-in-SQL/README.md

 # Build-a-Data-Mart-in-SQL

-The goal is to build a mart in SQL from scratch, that represents "Airbnb" system.
+The goal is to build a mart in SQL from scratch, that represents "Airbnb" system.<br>
 The program represents a Use-Case of booking a hotel room based on "Airbnb" system.

 # Task